ludwigmoeller/ludwigmoeller.github.io/_posts/2026-01-16-optimizing-sharepoint-storage-with-versioning.md

 ### 2. Maximum version age

-This removes *old* versions after a defined time period.
+This removes *old* versions automatically.

-Example:
+For example:
 - Keep versions for **180 or 365 days**
-- Automatically purge anything older
+- Purge anything older

-This is especially effective for large files that change frequently.
+This is especially effective for large files that change often.

 ---

-## Automating cleanup with PowerShell
+## Automating cleanup at scale

-Manually fixing this across sites and libraries doesn’t scale.
+Manually fixing versioning across sites and libraries doesn’t scale.

+Microsoft provides a **server-side cleanup mechanism** that:
+- Runs safely in the backend
+- Does not require enumerating files client-side
+- Scales across large tenants

-To solve that, I built a PowerShell script that:
+To make this manageable, I built a PowerShell script that:

-- Iterates SharePoint sites
-- Applies versioning limits
+- Sets tenant-wide versioning defaults
-- Removes excessive and outdated versions safely
+- Submits **batch cleanup jobs per site**
+- Uses Microsoft’s supported APIs

 You can find the script here: